Notice of Pre-AIA or AIA Status

 Claims 1-7 and 9-11 are rejected under 35 U.S.C.
 103 as being unpatentable over MediaTek (“On aligning wake-up time between TX and RX UE”, R2-2101645, 3GPP TSG-RAN WG2 Meeting #112, 8.15.2.2 (cited by Applicant of Record) in view of Xu (US 20220210801 A1).

 Regarding claim 1, MediaTek discloses an apparatus (Tx UE [[pg.
 5 sec.
 2.4 (inherent)] to which a sidelink discontinuous reception command corresponds, configured in a first terminal equipment (Tx UE [[pg.
 5 sec.
 2.4]), the first terminal equipment performing sidelink transmission to a second terminal equipment (Rx UE [[pg.
 5 sec.
 2.4]), the second terminal equipment using sidelink discontinuous reception (SL DRX) (Tx and Rx UEs using DRX in SL communication, including MAC CE (i.e., to which DRX reception command corresponds) [pg.
 5 sec.
-2.4]), wherein the apparatus comprises:
+2.4]), the apparatus comprising:

 Although MediaTek discloses SL DRX, as discussed above, MediaTek does not explicitly disclose for triggering a scheduling request: first triggering processor circuitry configured to trigger a first scheduling request.
 However, these concepts are well known as disclosed by Xu.